-14. KEY/ONECARD
+XII.
+KEY/ONECARD

-A. Keys (if applicable to your building/room)
+Keys (if applicable to your building/room)

-- Students are issued a key at the time of occupancy at no charge.
-If a key is lost, the students will be charged to replace the core and cut the new key.
-When a room is vacated, it is the responsibility of each student to turn in the keys where applicable to the building staff and see that the check-out form is reviewed. - If a key is not returned by the resident, it is considered an improper check-out and the lock will be automatically changed out at the student's expense.
-It is the responsibility of all residents to always keep their key with them.
+Students are issued a key at the time of occupancy at no charge.
+If a key is lost, the students will be charged to replace the core and cut new key.
+When a room is vacated, it is the responsibility of each student to turn in the keys where applicable to the building staff and see that the check-out form is reviewed.

+If a key is not returned by the resident, it is considered an improper checkout and the lock will be automatically recombinated at the student's expense.
+It is the responsibility of all residents to keep their key with them at all times.

-B. OneCards
+OneCards

-- Students are issued a OneCard (university identification card) at no cost once affiliated with the university.
-OneCards are not transferable and may not be loaned. - Lost or Stolen Card Replacements: - i.
+Students are issues a one-card at no cost once affiliated with the university.
+OneCards are not transferable and may not be loaned.

+Lost or Stolen Card Replacements:

 Report lost or stolen cards immediately to the OneCard Office at (978) 665-3039 during normal business hours.
 You can also deactivate the financial functionality of the card via the My Accounts Online Website.
-New cards can be made at the OneCard office during normal business hours. - ii.
-If your OneCard should be lost or stolen, you will be charged a \$25 replacement fee. - iii.
-Lost or stolen cards are not subject to the one free replacement card per academic year policy outlined below.
+New cards can be made at the OneCard office during normal business hours

+If your OneCard should be lost or stolen, you will be charged a \$25 replacement fee.

+Lost or stolen cards are not subject to the one free replacement card per academic year policy.